dododogame/dododo-wiki/beatmap-spec.md

 The following are just some specifications.
 To read these, you are assumed to have enough knowledge about notations in sheet music.
+It is better for you to have knowledge about programming.

 ## Header